Hard bounces and soft bounces

 If the message indicates that there is no chance that the email address will work in the future, it is classified as a hard bounce.

-Examples of hard bounce error messages, which usually begin with a 5xx code:
+Examples of hard bounce error messages:

 The email account that you tried to reach does not exist.